 Based on your budget and objectives, decide how including or excluding your followers would affect your LinkedIn ad campaign.

 Tell a story

 Storytelling can stir up an emotional response, and emotions can go a long way in propelling your business goals.
-It is a good idea to entice your audiences by telling a story and getting them to remember your business long after they’ve seen the ad.
+It is a good idea to entice your audiences by telling a story and getting them to remember your business long after seeing the ad.